-The penalties for embezzlement in Nevada depend on the value of the property or amount of money taken.
-Embezzling property worth less than $250 is a misdemeanor in Nevada carrying a maximum punishment of:
+The penalties for embezzlement in Nevada depend on the value of the property or the amount of money taken.
+Embezzling property worth less than $250 is a misdemeanor carrying a maximum punishment of:

 - $1,000 in fines and/or 6 months in jail, and

-Meanwhile embezzling property worth $250 to less than $2,500 is a category C felony in Nevada carrying a maximum punishment of:
+Meanwhile embezzling property worth $250 to less than $2,500 is a category C felony carrying a maximum punishment of:

 - 5 years in Nevada State Prison and maybe $10,000, and

-Finally, if the property embezzled amounts to $2,500 or higher, it’s a category B felony in Nevada carrying a maximum punishment of:
+Finally, if the property embezzled amounts to $2,500 or higher, it’s a category B felony carrying a maximum punishment of:

-Note that separate misdemeanor-level acts of embezzlement may be charged as a felony in Nevada if the amount embezzled within a six-month period is $250 or more.
+Note that separate misdemeanor-level acts of embezzlement may be charged as a felony if the amount embezzled within a six-month period is $250 or more.

 An HOA board member is a very powerful position because it carries voting power on major decisions.
 Consequently, people may try to rig the elections to ensure a candidate takes office who agrees with their opinions on how to spend money or which contractors to hire.
 But it’s a crime in Nevada to intentionally alter the true outcome of an HOA election by either: